Skip to main content

 When discussing the topic of deliverance from demons for Christians, there are common objections that may arise.
 Let's address a few of these objections and provide a balanced perspective:

-Objection #1: "If a person is a believer and has the Holy Spirit, how can they still be influenced by demons?"
+Objection #1: "If a person is a believer and has the Holy Spirit, how can they still be oppressed by demons?"

 Objection #2: "Isn't deliverance from demons only necessary for non-believers or those involved in occult practices?"